FreeSlave/halflife-featureful/documentation/content/docs/configuration/entity-templates.md

     }
 }
 ```
+{{% /details %}}

+{{% hint warning %}}
-Note: not all monsters affected by these properties.
+Not all monsters affected by these properties.
 The list of affected monsters currently includes:

-* All grunt-like monsters, like human grunts, male assassins, shock troopers and robogrunts.
+* All grunt-like monsters, like human grunts, heavy weapons grunts, male assassins, shock troopers and robogrunts.
 * Houndeyes
 * Alien slaves
 * Alien grunts